Message to Parents

 You have spent years raising your children and teaching them right from wrong.
 You have planned for their future and worked hard to save for their education.
 You have high expectations for them.
 Then, you send them off to school.

 For the parents of high school and college students, the teen years and the early twenties can seem like a roller coaster ride of emotions.
-Your kids make decisions that don’t always make sense to you and often shut you out when you ask questions.
+Your kids make decisions that don’t always make sense to you, and they often shut you out when you ask questions.
 Then, the stuff of nightmares happens when you get a call that your high school senior or college sophomore has been arrested.

 Juvenile hijinks are not looked at the way they were in previous decades.
 Police departments and college boards take a far more serious view of even the smallest crime.
 And, we all know that young people do not always make good decisions.
 Something that can seem to your child, or even to you, to be a very minor infraction can come with long-reaching consequences nowadays.
 Your child, and by extension, you, need someone to help you navigate the confusing maze that is the justice system.